 Amortization of contract intangibles.
-Amortization of contract intangibles expense consists of the amortization of our Scrap Contract awarded during June 2005 and our contract intangibles associated with the Jacobs Trading acquisition on October 1, 2011, and the NESA transaction on November 1, 2012.
-The Scrap Contract required us to purchase the rights to operate the scrap operations of the DoD during the seven year base term of the contract.
-The intangible asset created from the \$5.7 million purchase is being amortized over 84 months on a straight-line basis.
-The amortization period is correlated to the base term of the contract, exclusive of renewal periods.
+Amortization of contract intangibles expense consists of the amortization of our contract intangibles associated with the Jacobs Trading acquisition on October 1, 2011 and the NESA transaction on November 1, 2012.
 The intangible asset created in conjunction with the acquisition of Jacobs Trading is valued at \$33.3 million and is being amortized over 55 months on a straight-line basis.
-The amortization period is correlated to the Wal-Mart contract from the acquisition date, exclusive of renewal periods.
+The amortization period is correlated to the base term of the Wal-Mart contract from the acquisition date, exclusive of renewal periods.
 The vendor contract intangible asset created in conjunction with the NESA acquisition is valued at \$3.9 million and is being amortized over 20 months, on a straight-line basis.
 The amortization period is correlated to the base term of the contract, from the acquisition date, exclusive of renewal periods.